Does Home Insurance Cover Mold? When It's Covered & When It's Not

 Cons

-Understanding what's covered under your policy is just as important for tree damage claims and other property losses as it is for mold.
-Documentation and prompt action are the universal keys to claim success.
+Understanding what's covered is just as important for structural damage claims and other property losses as it is for mold.
+Documentation and prompt action are the universal keys to claim success, and learning the most common exclusions ahead of time helps you avoid surprises.

 Smart Savings Made Simple!